DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ToolbarCustomization/description.md

 This demo illustrates how to add the following items to the toolbar:

 - **DevExtreme widgets**
-Specify a [widget](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#widget) that you want to add and its [options](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#options).
+Specify a [UI component](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#UI component) that you want to add and its [options](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#options).
 In this demo, we extended the toolbar's item collection with a [Button](/Demos/WidgetsGallery/Demo/Button/PredefinedTypes/) and a [SelectBox](/Demos/WidgetsGallery/Demo/SelectBox/Overview/).

 - **Custom elements**
 Specify a [template](/Documentation/ApiReference/UI_Widgets/dxToolbar/Configuration/items/#template) for your custom element.
 In this demo, the custom element displays the total group count.